The Richest Man In Babylon Summary – 7 Wealth Lessons

 It created fertile farmland where once there had been a desert through the use of irrigation.
 All forms of lending and borrowing within the city were highly developed thus making it extremely prosperous.
 Most people living there, including slaves, were allowed to freely make money.

-The success of Babylon inspired George Clason to write several stories including what’s become known as The Richest Man In Babylon.
-Many of his stories discussed principles of finance and wealth-building and were distributed by banks, insurance companies and other employers to teach the benefits of saving and hard work.
+The success of Babylon inspired Clason to write several stories including what’s become known as the original book The Richest Man In Babylon.
+Many of his stories discussed principles of finance and money management and were distributed by banks, insurance companies and other employers to teach the benefits of saving and hard work.

 The story is about two friends, Bansir, a chariot builder and Kobbi, a musician.
 They both were good at their trade but had no money.
 (Sound like anyone you know?)
-One day Kobbi had an idea to visit their childhood friend, Arkad, who was the richest man in Babylon.
+One day Kobbi had an idea to visit childhood friends such as Arkad, who was the richest man in Babylon.

 The two set out on a journey and eventually met with Arkad.
 During their time together, they asked him why he thought they had no money to show for all of the hard labor they’ve performed all of their lives.

-The lessons that Arkad provided, which he calls the seven cures to a lean purse, are wealth building habits that anyone can follow to build a solid financial foundation.
+The lessons that Arkad provided, which he calls the seven cures to a lean purse, are wealth building habits and wise advice that anyone can follow to build a solid financial foundation.

 7 Wealth Building Lessons From The Richest Man In Babylon